google/graphicsfuzz/docs/glsl-reduce-walkthrough.md

 # <contents of the original shader>

 # Run glsl-reduce, putting the tool's output in the 'reduction_results' directory (created if it does not exist)
-glsl-reduce glsl-reduce-walkthrough/colorgrid_modulo.json ./glsl-reduce-walkthrough/interestingness_test --output reduction_results
+glsl-reduce glsl-reduce-walkthrough/colorgrid_modulo.json interestingness_test --output reduction_results

 # Output:
 # <lots of messages about the reducer's progress>

 # Confirm that the reduced fragment shader file still reproduces the issue
-glsl-reduce-walkthrough/fake_compiler reduction_results/colorgrid_modulo_reduced_final.frag
+fake_compiler reduction_results/colorgrid_modulo_reduced_final.frag

 # Output:
 # Fatal error: too much indexing.